|

 Basic Concepts

-While the Triangle offense can be complex and intricate, the basic
+While the Triangle offence can be complicated and intricate, the basic

 concepts can be easily adapted into, lower levels of competition.
 Once your

-players accept their roles in this offense, you will be on your way to success.
+players accept their roles in this offence, you will be on your way to success.

-The simpler version of the Triangle offense relies on the same basic concepts
+The simpler version of the Triangle offence relies on the same basic concepts

-as Winter's - good spacing and movement.
+as Winter's - proper spacing and movement.
 Players must be 15 to 18 feet apart so

-the defence. cannot crowd an area and make your player's passes ineffective,
+the defence cannot crowd an area and make your players pass ineffective,

-forcing the offense to break down.
+forcing the offence to break down.
 In the original Triangle, all offensive

-movement is in reaction to what the defence. does.
+movement is in reaction to the defence.
 High school players will have

-a difficult time just dealing with the fundamentals needed to run any offense,
+a difficult time just dealing with the fundamentals needed to run any offence,

 so do not rely on your players being able to read defences.
 Instead of being